 2. Define Your Data Fields

 Tracking lead sources helps you monitor where opportunities are coming from to help optimize marketing budgets and sales resources to the most effective channels.
-Some examples of lead sources frequently used include trade shows, networking events, social media, online ads, inbound calls, referrals, online research, or a specific organization.
+Some examples of lead sources frequently used include trade shows, networking events, social media, online ads, inbound calls, business referrals, online research, or a specific organization.
 Keep in mind that a lead source is simply where your prospects heard about you or first interacted with you.

 Deal information fields include data regarding their purchase potential and product or service interest.
 Common examples include deal size ($) and the product line the lead is interested in.
 This category also encompasses any information that impacts pricing, such as the number of employees, which often dictates how much insurance, software, or a consulting service costs.